 Indiana University ACP: Advanced College Project through Indiana University.
 Begun in 2015, York is the first Illinois high school to partner with Indiana University through its ACP.
 Accepted students may earn IU college credits while completing York courses.
 All ACP courses are taught by York teachers who hold adjunct lecturer status with Indiana University.
 All ACP courses earn York honors credit.
 IU college credit (no grades) is transferable to most major universities.
 Students should verify transferability with any potential college or university they plan to attend upon graduation from York.
 Eligible students need a 2.7 GPA and must complete an application.
 ACP classes have fees associated with courses.
-To view the current ACP course offerings at York, visit york.elmhurst205.org/ACP
+To view the current ACP course offerings at York, visit the ACP page in the dual credit section of the digital coursebook